dmaccormick/CSCI6100G-Dan_And_Bo/README.md

 # Neural Network That Identifies CSS

 ## Introduction
 Final project repository for CSCI 6100G - Artificial Intelligence for Software Engineering.
-Daniel MacCormick and Bo Yu.
+Daniel MacCormick and Bo Yu, 2020.
 Our goal was to use convolutional neural networks to interpret the CSS code for elements on a web page.
 To keep the scope contained enough for a course project, we focused specifically on buttons.

 ## 1 - Folder Contents